openhab/openhab-addons/bundles/org.openhab.binding.novafinedust/README.md

 ## Limitations

-In theory once can have multiple sensors connected and distinguish them via their device ID.
+In theory one can have multiple sensors connected and distinguish them via their device ID.
 However, this is currently not implemented and the binding always configures any device and accepts data reportings from any device too.